2Working Holiday Visa (Subclass 417) eligibility requirements

 Are you meeting all the above requirements?
 Then you can apply for a WHV to Australia!

 “But I don’t speak English that well!”
-No worries, no language test required for this visa.
+No worries, there is no language test required for this visa.
 “But I don’t know anyone in Australia!”
-You will soon if you stay in a hostel !
-“But I don’t have much work experience and I’m only halfway through my degree!”
-That’s fine, plenty of WHVs are in the same boat!
+You will soon if you stay in a hostel.
+“But I don’t have much work experience and/or I’m only halfway through my degree!”
+That’s fine, plenty of WHV-makers are in the same boat.
 “I’m unemployed right now!”
 Irrelevant for this visa!

-We told you, the WHV is a super flexible and easy-to-get visa—your education and work experience don’t matter!
-You’re not competing with anyone, if you meet the basic requirements highlighted above, you can get a WHV.
-The information you will have to provide is only used for statistical purposes and to determinate if a medical exam is required—the WHV application is not a test nor a selection process!
+The Australian WHV is a super flexible and easy-to-get visa—your education and work experience don’t matter.
+You’re not competing with anyone; if you meet the requirements highlighted above, you can get a WHV.
+The information you will have to provide is only used for statistical purposes and to determine if a medical exam is required—the WHV application is not a test or a selection process.

 Previous chapter Next chapter